yugabyte/platform-go-client/docs/BackupsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRestoreBackupRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRestoreBackupV2Request struct via the builder pattern

 Name | Type | Description  | Notes